tonethar/IGME-230-GDD-Spring-2018/weekly/Week-03A-notes.md

 - Paths
 - HTML validation

-## The layers of Web design
+## I. The layers of Web design
 1. Content
 1. Structure
 1. Presentation
 1. Behavior

-## Review and Demo
+## II.
+Review and Demo
 Together, we'll build a Web page, reviewing the following:
 - Basic markup and structure
 - Structural and semantic elements